-Only Natural Pet Stovetop Stew Dog Food receives the Advisor’s highest-tier rating of 5 stars.
+Only Natural Pet Stovetop Stew Dog Food receives the Advisor’s best rating of 5 stars.

-The Only Natural Pet Stovetop Stew product line includes 5 wet dog foods.
+The Only Natural Pet Stovetop Stew product line includes 5 canned dog foods.

 - Only Natural Pet Stovetop Stew Braised Chicken and Liver [A]